-Not being convinced by such arguments, the insured's father complained to the ICCB and the Consumers' Council, which ultimately concluded that the insurer's decision was appropriate.
+Not being convinced by such arguments, the insured's father complained to the then ICCB which is now The Insurance Complaints Bureau ("ICB") and the Consumers' Council, which ultimately concluded that the insurer's decision was appropriate.

 Remarks: just as its name implies, personal accident cover requires the happening of an accident.
 In addition, a typical travel insurance policy requires that the insured person must have been injured as a result.